BGL (artists): Work

 As finalists for the Sobey Art Award in 2006, BGL have exhibited nationally and internationally, at the Casino Luxembourg, Luxembourg; Bunkier Sztuki Gallery of Contemporary Art, Krakow, Poland; Galerie Toni Tápies, Barcelona; The Model, Sligo, Ireland; the Art Gallery of Alberta, Edmonton; Royal Ontario Museum, Toronto; Mass MOCA, North Adams; and the National Gallery of Canada.
 The art of BGL is included in many private and public art collections as the Musée national des beaux-arts du Québec, the Montreal Museum of Fine Arts, National Gallery of Canada and the Museum of Contemporary Canadian Art (Toronto).
 In 2015 the artist collective represented Canada at the 56th Venice Biennale in Venice, Italy.
 The Biennale was curated by Nigerian curator, Okwui Enwezor, entitled, 'All The World's Futures' with the Canadian pavilion commissioned by National Gallery of Canada's Marc Mayer and Yves Théoret, with curator, Marie Fraser.
 BGL also exhibited in the 9th Havana Biennale, Havana, Cuba (2006); and in 2007 at the 'End of The World Biennial' in Ushuaia, Argentine, also in Nuit Blanche, Paris, (2011).

 In 2007 the National Gallery of Canada acquired BGL's 'The Discourse of Elements' (2006) of this body of work many significant projects are created by BGL from 1998 to 2006.

+In 2015, BGL represented Canada at the 56th Venice Biennale, the most prestigious contemporary art exhibition.
+BGL's installation Canadassimo filled the Canada Pavilion with thousands of objects to emulate a 1970s corner store and artist's studio, as a comment on consumerism.